-Santosh Ghimire has been working as coordinator for Republica Online since October 2018.
-He is interested especially in international relations.
-Mr. Ghimire has been involved in journalism since 2006, contributing to national and international media outlets.
+Santosh Sharma Ghimire has been working as coordinator for Republica Online since October 2018.
+He is interested in international relations.
+Mr. Ghimire has been involved in mainstream Nepali media since 2006, contributing to various national and international media outlets.

 As Nepal has been exercising the federal system of governance for the past four years following the enactment of the 2015 Constitution, there have been debates over whether or not federalism will really work in Nepal.